JustinRobbins7/CSCI-8420-Team-1/ThreatAnalysisReport.md

 25. _Potential Process Crash or Stop for Liberapay_
 - Description: Liberapay crashes, halts, stops or runs slowly; in all cases violating an availability metric.
 - Justification: May be outstanding issues that causes this behavior; however, Liberapay is generally a functional application and the threat of this is low.
 - __Observation:__ As explained in the justification, this threat is low as Liberapay is generally a functional application.
-Among things that are slow, stop, or crash Liberapay are repeated attempts by a maluser to do a task.
-As mentioned in the _Mitigation 24_, Liberapay did incorporate code to mitigate such events.
+Things that may slow, stop, or crash Liberapay are repeated attempts by a maluser to do a task.
+As mentioned in _Mitigation 24_, Liberapay did incorporate code to mitigate such events.
 See _Mitigation 24_ for more information.

 26. _Data Flow Sniffing_
 - Description: Data flowing across Response may be sniffed by an attacker.
 Depending on what type of data an attacker can read, it may be used to attack other parts of the system or simply be a disclosure of information leading to compliance violations.
 Consider encrypting the data flow.